 Tenancy Deposit Scheme

 Even if they are above board make sure you do not pay with cash.
-It may seem like the easiest way, but if you do there is no protection on your money.
+It may be the easiest way, but if you do there is no protection on your money.

 Without a full inventory listing every piece of furniture and the state of each room at the start of your tenancy, the letting agency could claim that you have caused damage which was not your fault.